OUR approach

 It’s imperative to understand therapy cannot solve systemic oppression.
 Neither is it about helping people tolerate further oppression.
 This is why the support you receive must be political and name the systems and structures of oppression that contribute to the pain, fear, anxiety, rage, anger, grief, shame, loneliness, sadness, violence and trauma surrounding why you’re here as well as contributing to being disembodied, disconnected from your pleasure, desire and sexuality.

 Attempting to fix or cure yourself or your experience which is natural, diverse or an expected response is erasure, pathologising the diversity of lived experience; something incredibly harmful and ableist.
-Author Devon Price names this in his book Unmasking Autism when he says “the social model of disability applies to many of the struggles Autistic people experience.
+Author and social psychologist Dr Devon Price explores this in his book Unmasking Autism around the pathologising of disability, he says “the social model of disability applies to many of the struggles Autistic people experience.
 Each of us has been repeatedly overlooked and excluded because society views our differences as shameful defects rather than basic human realities to accept.
 Often, we are disabled for completely arbitrary reasons, just as Deaf people are.
 A world where everyone uses sign language is possible, but because hearing people have greater numbers and more social power than Deaf people do, spoken language gets prioritized.”
+This same idea exists around sex.

 You are not broken, abnormal, in-need of fixing, nor are you bad, wrong or defective.
-The support you’ll receive here is about assisting you to recognise the sociocultural expectations (misogynist, misogynoir, sexist, ableist, cis-heteronormative, ageist, transphobic and gender-based rules) that you have internalised that tell us sex and pleasure (that only looks one way and where only certain people are allowed to participate) is a compulsory part of maintaining a relationship.
-If you want sex too little or too much then there must be something wrong with you.
+The support you’ll receive here is about assisting you to recognise the sociocultural expectations that you have picked that tell you sex and pleasure (that only looks one way and where only certain people are allowed to participate) is a compulsory part of maintaining a relationship and If you can’t have sex in the way you want, if your body doesn’t do what you expect it to or if you want sex too little or too much then there must be something wrong with you.
+Instead, we’re here to support you with the tools and skills to unlearn and relearn how to have a great sex life.